 A few more flowers on my kitchen windowsill add a simple and nice touch…these are my grandfather’s old bottles.

 Our sunroom…where morning coffee happens, or I watch the kids play.
 This room is attached to our walk-out deck.

 More to come later this week, a full deck “reveal” is in the works!
 Our deck has been an underutilized and neglected space, so we have been working to change that.
 I can’t wait to show you what furniture my husband built for this space.
 All I can say is…it’s over SIX FEET long, and has a DUAL purpose (one practical, and one for entertaining).
 Please check back, I can’t wait to show you the “after!”

 Before–check back soon…the “after” is in the works!

 Thanks so much for coming to visit.
 To see my house and it’s humble beginnings…visit this link which includes links to all of our DIY tutorials.

-The next stop is 21 Rosemary Lane, and be sure to visit each of these bloggers and their beautiful home tours this week!
+Be sure to visit each of these bloggers and their beautiful home tours this week!